mostafa-amin-dt/langmem/docs/docs/guides/summarization.md

 graph.invoke({"messages": "what's my name?"}, config)
 ```

+!!!
+Note "Using in UI"

+    An important question is how to present messages to the users in the UI of your app.
+We recommend rendering the full, unmodified message history.
+You may choose to additionally render the summary and messages that are passed to the LLM.
+We also recommend using separate LangGraph state keys for the full message history (e.g., `"messages"`) and summarization results (e.g., `"summary"`).
+In `SummarizationNode`, summarization results are stored in a separate state key called `context` (see example below).

 ### Using `SummarizationNode`

 You can also separate the summarization into a dedicated node.
 Let's explore how to modify the above example to use `SummarizationNode` for achieving the same results: